samgregoost/samgregoost.github.io/_pages/about.md

 ======

 * Applied scientist at Amazon
+* Former postdoc at the Australian Institute for Machine Learning
 * Co-Founder/Director at ConscientAI
 * Former software engineer at WSO2
 * Former software engineer at Neurotechnology Lab